-Is placarded.

-Carries any amount of chlorine.
+- Is placarded. - · Carries any amount of chlorine.

-Has cargo tanks, whether loaded or empty used for hazardous materials.
+• Has cargo tanks, whether loaded or empty used for hazardous materials.

 You must stop 15 to 50 feet before the nearest rail.
-Proceed only when you are sure no train is coming and you can clear the tracks without stopping.
+Proceed only when you are sure no train is coming.
 Don't shift gears while crossing the tracks.